 A listed corporation should not use the heading of “voluntary announcement” to disclose information.
-Depending on the specific facts and circumstances, if a listed corporation issues an announcement that contains inside information under the heading of “voluntary announcement”, it risks non-compliance with the requirement to disclose inside information that is accurate, complete and not misleading.
+Depending on the specific facts and circumstances, if a listed corporation issues an announcement that contains inside information under the heading of “voluntary announcement”, it risks non-compliance with the requirement to disclose inside information that is accurate, complete and not misleading1.
 Moreover, to label any other announcement as “voluntary” is not helpful for investors to understand the relevance and significance of the information disclosed.
 In deciding the heading of an announcement, a listed corporation should use a heading that accurately reflects the substance of the information concerned.

 Are there any content requirements for an inside information announcement?

 Announcements of inside information should be clear, informative and comprehensible in order to enable investors to make well-informed decisions.
 Therefore an announcement should:

 - be factual, clear and expressed in a balanced and objective manner;